Click on the map above to open an interactive map of the Selective Licensing areas where you can zoom in to find individual properties.

 Selective Licensing has only been introduced in certain areas.
 You can search for a property by clicking on the button (see right) to see if it's within the Selective Licensing area.

-How have the Selective Licensing areas been chosen?
+How the Selective Licensing areas have been chosen

 The council has chosen the Selective Licensing areas using independently produced data.

 The Office for National Statistics (ONS) collects and analyses economic and demographic data across the country to help local and central government decision making.

 The ONS splits the whole of the UK into small areas called Lower Super Output Areas (LSOAs), each with a population of approximately 1,500.
 These areas are independent of political boundaries (such as councillor wards or parliamentary constituencies) and can be used to assess differences across cities and regions.